Mount Tomah Botanic Garden Blue Mountains from the lookout

 Secret picnic spot: If you want to get away from it all, there is a large flat rock to the left of the popular lookout for romantic picnics, but it is not fenced, so be very careful.

-• Public transport rating: Difficult
+• Public transport: Difficult

 • Wheel Friendly: No